grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

    printf "{\n%s\n}" "${key_values::-1}"
    ```

-   The only argument to the script is a file containing the newline separated flags.
+   The only parameter of the script is a file containing the newline separated flags.

 ## Updating to Grafana Mimir using Helm